misiektoja/instagram_monitor/docs/usage.md

 3. **Relative path without `OUTPUT_DIR`**
     * With one target, the path is relative to the current directory.
     * With several targets, one file per target is created in the current directory as `<CSV_FILE_basename>_<username>.csv`.

+A biography, caption or other Instagram text that starts with `=`, `+`, `-`, `@`, a tab or a carriage return is written with a leading apostrophe.
+Spreadsheet software treats those characters as the start of a formula, so the apostrophe keeps the exported text as text.
+Numbers such as follower counts are unaffected.

 <a id="output-directory"></a>
 ## Output Directory